tailscale/tailscale-qpkg/README.md

 3. Get system volume path: `getcfg SHARE_DEF defVolMP -f /etc/config/def_share.info` (e.g. `/share/CE_CACHEDEV1_DATA/`).
 4. Go to Tailscale package directory by using the path you got above: `cd /share/CE_CACHEDEV1_DATA/.qpkg/Tailscale`
 5. Authorize your client: `./tailscale -socket var/run/tailscale/tailscaled.sock up`

+FAQ
+---

+* Installation completes successfully, but Tailscale service does not start.

+  Try installing QVPN package in the App Centre.
+Newer QTS versions contain the tun kernel module required for Wireguard but older releases don't.
+QVPN has the module prepackaged.

+* Tailscale service starts but I am unable to connect to device using Tailscale IP.

+  Allow incoming connections from 100.0.0.0/8 network in the firewall.

 License
 -------